Brunch & Batter

 • Score a shallow "x" in each of the plums with a knife.
 Bring a medium pot of water to a boil.
 Place the plums in the pot and boil for 20 seconds.
 Immediately remove the plums and place them to cool in a bowl.
 The skins will now peel off easily.
 Squeeze the skins and extract as much juice/color from them as possible.
 Remove the flesh from the pit and discard the pit and skins.

 • Place the plum flesh in a blender and puree on high until completely smooth.
-Chill the puree in the refrigerator for up to 4 hours.
+If needed, strain the purée through a fine mesh sieve to remove any remaining pulp.
+Chill the purée in the refrigerator for up to 4 hours.
+If the purée is too thick, thin it with a little water.
+It should be thick but easily pourable.

-• When ready to serve, place about 3 tablespoon of plum puree in the bottom of a champagne flute.
+• When ready to serve, place about 3 tablespoons (or fill the flute about ⅓) of plum purée in the bottom of a champagne flute.
 Top with prosecco.
 After the fizz has subsided, gently stir.
 Serve garnished with a slice of plum or a sprig of fresh mint.

 Notes

-• The puree can be made 24 hours in advance.
+• Make-ahead.
+The purée can be made 24 hours in advance.

-• Depending on the size of your bottle of prosecco and your flutes, you will have leftover puree.
+• Leftover purée?
 Add it to a vinaigrette for salads or toss it into your favorite smoothie recipe.

 Nutrition*